hzeller/rpi-rgb-led-matrix/README.md

 Help, some pixels are not displayed properly
 --------------------------------------------
-Some panels don't handle the 3.3V logic level well, in particular with faster Raspberry Pis Version 2.
-This results in artifacts like randomly showing up pixels or parts of the panel showing 'static'.
+Some panels don't handle the 3.3V logic level well, or the RPi output drivers have trouble driving longer cables, in particular with faster Raspberry Pis Version 2.
+This results in artifacts like randomly showing up pixels, color fringes, or parts of the panel showing 'static'.

 If you encounter this, try these things